lmalmud/601.257/game_design_document.md

 ![Minecraft Farming Image](https://images.surferseo.art/4d7c9bab-c8e4-427a-8b2f-b9d3147e24aa.png)

 ### Plants vs. Zombies

 We’re taking inspiration from the sun and sunflowers mechanic.
 We plan to have plants that generate income (your farm), and the monsters will first destroy those plans, causing you to lose income.
 However, you can lose those plants and it won’t be game over yet (much like how you can lose your sunflowers in PvZ without a game over).
 However, if you let your plants get eaten, you lose out on income.

 ## Gameplay

 A paragraph or bulleted list describing how the player will interact with the game, and the key gameplay mechanics that you plan to have implemented in your finalized game.
 Also use this section to broadly describe the expected user interface and game-controls.

 **Core mechanics required:**

-Day-night cycle
+- Day-night cycle

-During the daytime, the player is free from attacking enemies.
+    - During the daytime, the player is free from attacking enemies.
 They can plant crops and build/upgrade towers.

-During the nighttime, the enemies come along a set path.
+    - During the nighttime, the enemies come along a set path.
 Your defenses must hold in order to protect your crops and the farmhouse where your family is sleeping (you can lose your planters but each enemy that gets to the farmhouse removes one of your lives)

-At least one map
+- At least one map

-The path the enemies take is static according to pre-made maps.
+    - The path the enemies take is static according to pre-made maps.

-There will be fixed locations where you can place towers.
+    - There will be fixed locations where you can place towers.

-A variety of towers
+- A variety of towers

-Medieval fantasy themes such as archer tower, cannon, wizard tower, etc.
+    - Medieval fantasy themes such as archer tower, cannon, wizard tower, etc.

-Each tower will have different damage capabilities and costs, requiring strategic thinking on the part of the player as to how best allocate their resources.
+    - Each tower will have different damage capabilities and costs, requiring strategic thinking on the part of the player as to how best allocate their resources.

-The player will have the ability to place towers in different locations and of different types.
+    - The player will have the ability to place towers in different locations and of different types.

-Farming mechanic
+- Farming mechanic

-There are set planters and you decide what crop goes in them
+    - There are set planters and you decide what crop goes in them

-crops give money after x cycles
+    - crops give money after $$x$$ cycles

-Longer = more money but more of an investment
+    - Longer = more money but more of an investment

-Plants automatically replant themselves, the player just decides what goes in them
+    - Plants automatically replant themselves, the player just decides what goes in them

 **Nice to have goals:**

-Environment based effects on the towers, meaning placement matters.
+- Environment based effects on the towers, meaning placement matters.

-Ex.
+    - Ex.
 Higher = more range

-The enemies target the planters
+    - The enemies target the planters

-Not buying enough defense directly impacts your eco.
+    - Not buying enough defense directly impacts your eco.

-Variety in maps
+- Variety in maps

-Either you get a random map or the user selects one.
+    - Either you get a random map or the user selects one.

-The player has an attack
+- The player has an attack

-Allows for strategies where you invest more in eco at the beginning and use your skill attacking the enemies to avoid buying towers until necessary
+    - Allows for strategies where you invest more in eco at the beginning and use your skill attacking the enemies to avoid buying towers until necessary

 ## Development Plan